-By comparing stationary and nonstationary noise sources, BUFAR and NRFAR exhibited higher performance when Gaussian white noise was added to the audio signals in moderate and high levels (SNR$~\leq 5$~dB).
-However, for low noise conditions, the recognition performance of JMFAR was affected more when Gaussian white noise was used.
+By comparing stationary and nonstationary noise sources, BUFAR and NRFAR exhibit higher performance when Gaussian white noise is added to the audio signals in moderate and high levels (SNR$~\leq 5$~dB).
+However, for low noise conditions, the recognition performance of JMFAR is more affected when Gaussian white noise is used.